 Some teens still wore Mary Jane shoes– a single strap oxford shoe.
 They were a young girls shoe that to teens meant you were too young to know how to keep your shoes on.
 Graduating to a strapless shoe meant growing up.
 There was a trend for the T strap shoes which returned everyone back to strapped shoes again.
 Black or red were the most popular among 12-15 year olds.
 Even women jumped on the trend with T strap evening shoes and sandals.

 The most casual shoe for girls and women was the loafer.
 Moccasins fit into this category and were a staple in most young women’s closets.
-Easy to slip on, available in all sorts of fun colors, casual enough to wear with bobby socks, and durable to last all year they were practically perfect.
+Easy to slip on, available in all sorts of fun colors, casual enough to wear with bobby socks or cokless, and durable to last all year they were practically perfect.

 The penny loafer got its name by the slit in the decorative leather strap across the tongue.
 It was sized for a coin that teens used to call home.
 Brown or white were the most common penny loafer colors.
 Other slip on loafer shoes came in many colorful shades and shiny materials like patent leather or plastic.
 Some were clear plastic although they proved problematic once the foot started to sweat turning the plastic milky white.
 Yuck!

 There are, of course, other styles of 1950s shoes not mentioned here.
 Sport shoes like Keds or Plimsolls remained popular from the 1930s onward.
-Various boots for work or winter fashions were necessary shoes and one that deserves a future article on their own.
+Various boots for work or sport fashions are deserving of a future article on their own.
 Same for house slippers, sexy or practical, they were a part of every woman’s wardrobe yet are not discussed in fashion history books very often.

 If you don’t see a shoe style you want to know more about leave a comment below and I will add in to the next 1950s Shoe Styles.
 Part Two article.